elijahr/nim-builds/README.md

 - [nim-1.4.2--armv5-linux-gnueabi.tar.xz](https://github.com/elijahr/nim-builds/releases/download/nim-1.4.2--202012292139/nim-1.4.2--armv5-linux-gnueabi.tar.xz)

-  This was compiled for the `armv5` aka `armel` architecture, for distros using the GNU implementation of the C standard library, such as Debian, Ubuntu, Arch Linux, and Manjaro.
+  This was compiled for the `armv5` aka `armel` architecture, for distros using the GNU implementation of the C standard library, such as Debian, Ubuntu, Fedora, Arch Linux, and Manjaro.
 It can be used with Docker images targeting the `linux/arm/v5` platform.

 - [nim-1.4.2--armv6-linux-musleabihf.tar.xz](https://github.com/elijahr/nim-builds/releases/download/nim-1.4.2--202012292139/nim-1.4.2--armv6-linux-musleabihf.tar.xz)